 Our sample consists of more than two thousands people, all ethnic Serbs, uniformly distributed across Serbia and other Balkan countries with numerous Serb population.
 Many of them have been tested in mass actions of Y-DNA testing, during several last years.
 And here are our results.

 Haplogroup I alone comprises about 47% of our statistics.

-Haplogroup I2a1 M423> L621> CTS10228 (Slavic-Carpathian) is single largest branch, with estimated age at 500 BC at most, and it comprises about 38% of serbian paternal lineages.
+Haplogroup I2a1 M423> L621> CTS10228 (Slavic-Carpathian) is single largest branch, with estimated age at 500 BC at most, and it comprises about 38% of Serbian paternal lineages.
 It is important to note that it is pretty uniformly distributed among Serbs across Serbia and other ex-Yugoslav countries with numerous Serb population.
 It is the most numerous haplogroup among Serbs in every region, in no region with less than 30%, and in some regions up to 47%.
-Majority of serbian I2a1-CTS10228 belongs to PH908 (previosly known as “Dinaric-South”).
+Majority of Serbian I2a1-CTS10228 belongs to PH908 (previously known as “Dinaric-South”).